trutzig89182/Mastodon-Sociologists/README.md

 You can publish your web app directly from the repository.
 For this, go to “Settings” and then choose “pages” in the left menue.

-Please make sure to only provid account information with the consent of the account in your csv file and webpage.
+**Please make sure to only provid account information with the consent of the account in your csv file and webpage!** Even though we try to keep the stored information minimal, make sure everybody is comfortable with being on your list.
+Also keep in mind, that if you delete a name from the file, it will still be in the repositories history.

 ## Documentation